The 1886 Seated Liberty dimes have value as numismatic coins. Keep reading to learn more about these silver coins.

 Total Weight: 2.5 grams

 The US minted the 1886 dime with no mint mark and also the 1886 S dime.
-The mint mark can be found on the reverse side of the coin.
+The mint mark, when present, can be found on the reverse side of the coin.

 |1886 S||San Francisco||206,524|

 This coin in circulated condition is worth more than its weight in silver.
 But just for reference, the silver melt value for this coin is $1.00 as of April 01, 2020.
 This melt value is calculated from the current silver spot price of $13.81 per ounce.

 The 1886 dime with no mint mark is worth around $15 in good condition.
 In very fine condition the value is around $25 and in extremely fine condition the value is around $35.
 In uncirculated condition the price is around $150 for coins with an MS 60 grade.
 Uncirculated coins with a grade of MS 63 can sell for around $250.

 The 1886 S dime is more rare and more valuable.
 This coin is worth around $30 in good condition.
 In very fine condition the value is around $75 and in extremely fine condition the value is around $135.
 In uncirculated condition the price is around $550 for coins with an MS 60 grade.
 Uncirculated coins with a grade of MS 63 can sell for around $1,000.